 Imagine being in the heart of one of the world’s largest economic centers, learning about the finance industry and the culture of a global city’s work environment, both in the classroom and at your internship site.
-Plus, take advantage of additional Online Courses in Florence and Sydney.

 The Global Business Institute is a certificate program, in partnership with the University of Pittsburgh’s College of Business Administration (an AACSB accredited institution), offering you business-focused courses and an internship placement where you can personalize your experience to best fit your interests.
 A Certificate of Study in Global Business and a transcript from the University of Pittsburgh is awarded upon successful completion of the program.

 Global Business Institute requires either: the three London BUSN courses, one London elective, and the Global Internship Course; or four BUSN courses, including one from the Online Global Business Institute, and one elective.

 Note: Previous academic experience in business is required.
 Chat with an admissions advisor today at 800.793.0334 to find out if this program is right for you.

 CAPA program fees are comprehensive and include tuition, housing, excursions, My Global City events and activities, 24/7 emergency support, insurance, and more!

 Each Global Business Institute course is worth 3 credits.
 To receive a Certificate of Study in Global Business, you must complete a total of 15 credits.

 You can opt to live in a shared apartment or a homestay (with your own room and two meals a day), all within commuting distance to the CAPA center.

 A Zone 1-2 London Underground pass is included for use on the Tube (subway) and buses for students living in apartments.
 Zones 1-3 is included for students in homestays.